zhiweilifbn/A549-phage-purification/README.md

 # A549-phage-purification

-Core RNA-seq analysis code (DESeq2, WGCNA) for "Cleanliness matters: the immune response to bacteriophage preparations is driven by bacterial debris."
+Core RNA-seq analysis code for "Cleanliness matters: the immune response to bacteriophage preparations is driven by bacterial debris."